Bookkeeper vs Accountant – What Are the Core Differences?

-With cloud-based accounting services such as Envoice, however, an on-demand accountant or financial advisor is often available as part of a monthly package.
+However, with cloud-based accounting services such as Envoice, an on-demand accountant or financial advisor is often available as part of a monthly package.

 Utilizing these services can help you with financial planning.
 They can help you avoid pitfalls, like missing important government licenses or tax deadlines.
 Develop the habit of checking with your professional advisors regularly.